benjaminbressington/gatsbyquiz/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b6e54a57-aa24-436f-be39-f075b842f3bb/deploy-status)](https://app.netlify.com/sites/inspiring-kare-1888f6/deploys)

 # :grapes: gatsby-starter-quiz
 Create rich quizzes with Gatsby & Mdx.
 No need of database or headless CMS.
 Manage your data directly in your Mdx file's frontmatter and write your content in the body.
-Customize your HTML tags, use other's react components or write your owns.
+Customize your HTML tags, use react components from a library or write your owns.
 Navigation will be automatically created between each question.

 ➡️ **[See a live example](https://gatsby-starter-quiz.netlify.com//)**